durrantX/dsc---phase-3---project/README.md

 **Feature importance**
-*  Examine the importance of each feature in the  model.
+*  Examine the importance of each feature and contribution to model.
-* Check the feature_importances_ attribute of the trained model

 feature_importances

-'''
     area code_408             0.004551
     area code_510             0.004961
     area code_415             0.008124